 Here’s how to create a cubic VR map with V-Ray 3.2 for 3ds Max.

-3ds Max Creating VR in VRay Yana Andreeva will reveal how to deal with the challenges in lighting, creating realistic materials and management of heavy geometry.
-Through working on a production-ready scene Yana will provide unique tips and tricks to achieve fast rendering and physically accurate result in stereoscopic mode, using the latest VR cameras, available in V-Ray 3.2 for 3ds Max.
+3ds Max Creating VR in VRay Yana Andreeva will reveal how to deal with the challenges in lighting, creating realistic materials, and management of heavy geometry.
+Through working on a production-ready scene Yana will provide unique tips and tricks to achieve fast rendering and physically accurate results in stereoscopic mode, using the latest VR cameras, available in V-Ray 3.2 for 3ds Max.

 V-Ray 3.2 for 3ds Max Overview